holu31/PaxC/README.md

-# PaxC
-Pax C Language, created specifically for HolyOS
+**PaxC language, created specifically for HolyOS.**

+*Criteria:*

+- Modular system instead of the old preprocessor
+- Syntax modernization, but compatibility with C